 Australia's new national datum, GDA2020, is based on a single, nationwide least squares network adjustment that rigorously propagates uncertainty.
-This paper has investigated three options to include NRTK observations and their Positional Uncertainty in the NSW survey control network via the GDA2020 state adjustment.
+On behalf of the Surveyor-General, DCS Spatial Services has a legislative, regulative responsibility to establish, maintain and improve the NSW survey control network.
+As the GDA2020 state adjustment continues to grow, efforts are underway at DCS Spatial Services to further increase user access to Positional Uncertainty for survey marks on public record via SCIMS.
+This paper has provided a status update on the GDA2020 state adjustment and investigated three options to include NRTK observations and their PU in the NSW survey control network.

-In the first option, the PU of NRTK observations was empirically estimated to be 0.036 m (HPU) and 0.059 m (VPU), based on a robust historical NRTK dataset of 1,535 observations on 756 marks collected under typical conditions encountered in surveying practice.
-While this simplistic method can be uniformly applied to future and historical NRTK data, it only provides estimated (rather than rigorously calculated) uncertainties, which may not be realistic under more challenging conditions.

-In the second option, the PU was calculated individually for each NRTK observation, based on the coordinate quality indicators provided by the GNSS rover, resulting in overly optimistic values of about 0.023 m (HPU) and 0.043 m (VPU).
-This was mainly attributed to the overly optimistic reporting of CQ values by the GNSS equipment, while also acknowledging the difficulty to reliably estimate the PU of the VRS used.
-Whilst a scale factor of 2.1 was applied to obtain more realistic CQ values, delivering values of 0.030 m (HPU) and 0.051 m (VPU), this added complexity and statistical guesswork to a process that was intended to be more rigorous than the empirically derived PU estimate.
-Furthermore, any historical data requires reprocessing.
-Both of these options continue to treat NRTK observations as point-based position solutions, resulting in poor correlation with surrounding survey control marks.
+First, the PU of NRTK observations was empirically estimated to be 0.036 m (HPU) and 0.059 m (VPU), based on a robust historical NRTK dataset of 1,535 observations on 756 marks collected under typical conditions encountered in surveying practice.
+Second, the PU was calculated individually for each NRTK observation, based on the coordinate quality indicators provided by the GNSS rover, resulting in overly optimistic values.
+A scale factor of 2.1 was applied to obtain more realistic CQ values, delivering uncertainties of 0.030 m (HPU) and 0.051 m (VPU).
+However, this added complexity and statistical guesswork to a process that was intended to be more rigorous than the empirically derived PU estimate.
+Both options continue to treat NRTK observations as point-based position solutions, resulting in poor correlation with surrounding survey control marks.